 For example, to become an Uber driver all you need is a driver's license, a car, a smartphone, and enough common sense to pass a simple online test.

 Side hustles are great, but the problem with side hustles is you’re trading time for money.
-You’re time is limited, so your income is too.
-Your side hustle income will only go so far.
-If side hustles don’t sound appealing, try a micro business instead.
+Your time is limited, so your income is too.

 You need to level up your side hustle to a micro business.